f5devcentral/f5-agility-labs-cert/docs/class6/module06/lab2.rst

 | **Logging**                          | Enabled       |
 +--------------------------------------+---------------+

-Make sure you select **Add** after entering a host/network or a port.
+Make sure you select **Finish** after entering a host/network or a port.

 Test the FTP packet filter
 --------------------------